GCaldL/Blen64/README.md

 # V2.2 - beta
 # Change log:
-- Fixed some bugs:
+- Only converts selected objects that are meshes
 - No longer crashes when UVMap/Vertex Colors are not present
 - Always outputs valid C identifiers
 - Exports all objects selected in the scene
 - Uses Export Menu now instead of requiring the user to run a script
 - Fixed poly buffer limit issues